 Ankle injections are usually recommended if over-the-counter pain relievers (e.g., aspirin, ibuprofen) have been ineffective at treating the ankle pain and an individual is beginning to suffer from significant mobility problems, swelling, tenderness, deformity, or cracking and popping sounds during movement.
 Ankle injections may also be recommended before more invasive approaches, such as surgery, are considered.

 In addition to being used as a therapeutic treatment to reduce or alleviate pain, ankle injections are also used as a diagnostic tool to determine if a patient may respond well to more invasive forms of treatment, such as a nerve block.
-The nerve block procedure involves injecting strong medication that temporarily prevents nerves from transmitting pain signals to the brain or destroys the nerves that are responsible for the pain.
-A series of successful ankle injections indicates that a nerve block would probably be effective.
+The nerve block procedure involves injecting the strong medication that temporarily prevents nerves from transmitting pain signals to the brain or destroys the nerves that are responsible for the pain.
+A series of successful ankle injections indicate that a nerve block would probably be effective.